Heroclastus09/pfUI/README.md

 - Permafrost should correctly increase Frostbolts debuff duration, Frostbolt baseline debuff times corrected

 **Shaman:**
-- nothing yet
+- corrected a few totem durations

 ## Plans (to-do):
-- adding the custom V+ spells into the library that show the correct times then
+- adding the custom V+ spells into the library that then show the correct times

 ## Known Issues:
 - for some reason Frostbolts first cast always shows the wrong duration (e.g. 6s debuff although it should be 7 seconds, subsequent casts show correctly), sometimes the debuff doesnt register at all